Washington State Bill Allocated $450,000 To Study Gasoline Superusers

 Bill Supporters

-“By switching to an EV, the biggest gasoline users get the added benefit of saving on average $800/month on fuel and maintenance and repairs — that’s often enough to cover the monthly car payment on the ZEV.”
+“By switching to an EV, the biggest gasoline users get the added benefit of saving on average of $589/month on fuel alone — that’s often enough to cover the monthly car payment on the ZEV.”

 — Janelle London, Coltura